accelist/nextjs-starter/README.md

 ## API Gateway

-For security reasons, HTTP requests initiated from a browser is restricted to the same domain (CORS) and the same protocol (HTTPS requests must be performed from web pages with HTTPS URL) due to the [Same-Origin Policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).
+For security reasons, HTTP requests initiated from a browser is restricted to the same domain ([Same-Origin Policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy)) and the same protocol (HTTPS requests must be performed from web pages with HTTPS URL).

 > For example, `https://front-end.app` accessing `http://back-end.app/api/data` will fail by default.

-To ease development against microservices, this template ships an implementation of API Gateway in `/pages/api/demo/[...apiGateway].ts` file:
+To ease development against microservices, this template ships an implementation of API Gateway which allows bypassing Same-Origin Policy by proxying HTTP requests through the Next.js server.
+The API Gateway is implemented using [API Routes for Next.js](https://nextjs.org/docs/api-routes/introduction).

+> The content `/pages/api/demo/[...apiGateway].ts` file:

 ```tsx
 import Proxy from 'http-proxy';